 - Do not overexert yourself.
 It may aggravate bleeding after delivery.

 - Contraction of the uterus helps in reducing blood flow after delivery.
 Therefore, keep your bladder empty by urinating as you feel the pressure.

 - Try cold compression.

 - Drinking a cup of milk or warm water after adding 1-2 teaspoons of blackstrap molasses will reduce heavy bleeding.
 Since blackstrap molasses are rich in iron, they will help in producing more red blood cells.
 It also reduces blood clotting.

-Look out for the symptoms of blood clotting mentioned in the article and if any, consult a doctor immediately.
+Look out for the symptoms of blood clotting mentioned in the article and, if any, consult a doctor immediately.
+Once the issue is diagnosed, it can be treated based on severity.
 Being alert after delivery could reduce your risk of excessive bleeding and blood clotting.